 Sharon Salzberg will offer a daily guided meditation and Q&A in the meditation hall.
 Please note she will not be scheduling meetings with participants or offering evening Dharma talks during this course.

-This program qualifies for continuing education credits for psychologists, social workers and nurses.
+21 continuing education credits are available for psychologists, social workers and nurses.
 Please check our CE page for more information.